My experience with venous stenting for intracranial hypertension

 Unfortunately, my symptoms were not improved much as a result of my stenting.
 I did get some relief from pulsatile tinnitus on my right side, but now experience it on the left.
 My neck/back of head pain hasn’t been resolved, but the pain behind my eyes has been slightly improved.

-My situation is a bit unique, because I also have something called chiari malformation which causes very similar symptoms to IH and often impairment of csf flow (so IH and chiari are related).
+My situation is a bit unique, because I also have chiari malformation & craniocervical instability which cause very similar symptoms to IH and often impairment of csf flow (so IH and chiari are related).
 I also have POTS and my doctors are suspecting a connective tissue disorder called EDS (Ehler’s Danlos Syndrome).
 All of these other problems are likely why I didn’t see the relief we were hoping for with this stenting.
 I am travelling back to Cornell in January to be seen for chiari.

 I did have a spinal tap performed 3 months after my stent placement, and my pressure had come down quite a bit, though still mildly elevated.
 The severe stenosis in my right transverse/sigmoid junction has been resolved, and my stents are working just as they should, which is great.